HerbGardening.com, your source for herb growing information!

 Sun & Lighting Requirements

-Chives grown outdoors prefer full sun.
+Chives grown outdoors prefers full sun.

-Chives will grow indoors satisfactorily under standard fluorescent lamps, and exceptionally well under high output fluorescent , compact fluorescent, or high intensity discharge (metal halide or high pressure sodium) plant growing lights.
 Keep standard fluorescent lamps between 2 and 4 inches from the tops of the plants, high output and compact fluorescents approximately one foot above the plants, and HID lights between 2 and 4 feet above the plants, depending on wattage.
-Have an oscillating fan gently stir seedlings for at least 2 hours per day to stimulate shorter, sturdier, and more natural plant habit.

 USDA Hardiness

-Zones 3a to 9b.
+Perennial in zones 3a to 9b.

 Water Requirements

-Potential Pests & Diseases
+Potential Plant Pests and Diseases

 Special Notes